Payson Community Garden

 Individual Gardener Agreement It is important that you understand the Garden Agreement that you signed.
 Read your Garden Contract in its entirety.

 Gardening Classes – The classes cover all you need to know to have a very successful garden this year.
 All classes are free and open to the public so please invite friends to attend these excellent “state of garden” classes for helpful gardening information given by local experts.
-Click here for class calendar.
-The classes will be at the Church of the Nazarene or the garden.
-(Check your email for changes or look for the class sign)
+The classes are available on the PCG website and the PCG YouTube Channel.

 E-mails –– E-mails are the most efficient way to notify you of changes at the garden, updated guidelines and alerts that have been posted on the website and at the garden on the News bulletin board.
 Read these to keep updated, especially when there is an alert.
 Alerts will notify you of diseases or other problems that may affect your garden and require your immediate attention.